Introduction & Prerequisites

 - make use of variables

 While you can still record simple (dumb) macros, now you can add some code and have much more useful (intelligent) macros.
 Macros - dumb or intelligent - adapt specifically to your current materials and tasks, they are only of 'local' interest (to you and maybe your workgroup).
 If you wish to develop generic scripts that are of 'global' interest (a functionality useful for other Praat users working with completely different materials), that's also possible with the Praat scripting language.
-It's even possible to create new menu items and buttons in the Praat GUI to launch your scripts (cf. Scripts as Buttons).
+It's even possible to create new menu items and buttons in the Praat GUI to launch your scripts.
 Furthermore (and not covered in this tutorial), because we can't only add new GUI elements but also hide existing ones, we're able to create our own individual Praat version (cf. Praat plug-in mechanism)!
 In fact, the Praat scripting language lets us even create our own application, backed by the power of Praat but with an autonomous GUI completely controlled by Praat scripts (cf. Praat demo window).

 The only prerequisite to attend this tutorial is that you have some experience with Praat.
 You should be more or less familiar with the basic tasks that could be achieved in the Praat graphical user interface (windows, menus, buttons):